-For both an economically significant wind farm and a major utility facility consisting of wind-powered electric generating units, the application shall state the applicant's commitment to-comply with the following regulations and the board shall require that each of the following-requirements be satisfied.
-The following requirements are applicable to a renewable energy generation facility.
+For both an economically significant wind farm and a major utility facility consisting of wind-powered electric generating units, the application shall state the applicant's commitment to comply with the following regulations and the board shall require that each of the following requirements be satisfied.
+The following requirements apply to renewable energy generation facilities, and amendments to this rule apply only to applications filed after the rule's effective date.

 - (A) Construction, location, use, maintenance, and change. - (1) Adherence to other regulations.
 Construction and operation of all proposed wind farms facilities shall be consistent with all applicable state and federal requirements, including all applicable safety, construction, environmental, electrical, communications, and all federal aviation administration requirements.
-Except where compliance is waived by the board pursuant to section 4906.13 of the Revised Code, an aplicant applicant will comply with state building code regulations in constructing structures not involved in generation or transmission of electricity.
+Except where compliance is waived by the board pursuant to section 4906.13 of the Revised Code, an applicant will comply with state building code regulations in constructing structures not involved in generation or transmission of electricity.
 Construction of structures that are not directly associated with the generation of electricity, such as administrative offices and warehouses, shall be in compliance with applicable Ohio board of building standards as described in rule 4901:1 of the Administrative Code.